rails/rails/guides/source/routing.md

 Controller#Action | users#edit
 ```

+### Searching Routes

-You can search through your routes with the grep option: -g.
+You can search through your routes with the grep option: `-g`.
 This outputs any routes that partially match the URL helper method name, the HTTP verb, or the URL path.

 ```bash
 $ bin/rails routes -g new_comment